Bernard Émié

-Bernard Émié (born 6 September, 1958) is a senior French diplomat.

-Emié previously served as the director of the General Directorate for External Security (DGSE) (French: Direction générale de la sécurité extérieure), France's main external intelligence agency from June 2017 until January 2024.
-He was also the French ambassador in five countries (Algeria, United Kingdom, Turkey, Lebanon, Jordan) from 1998 to 2017.
+Bernard Jean Maurice Émié (/fr/; born 6 September 1958) is a French retired diplomat and senior civil servant.
+He served as Director General of External Security (DGSE), at the head of France's main external intelligence agency, from 2017 until 2024.
+He previously was the French ambassador in five countries from 1998 to 2017: Algeria, the United Kingdom, Turkey, Lebanon and Jordan.

 Career

 Emié graduated with a diploma in 1979 from Sciences Po, before going up to the École nationale d'administration (ÉNA).
-He joined the French Foreign Ministry as a Secretary in 1983.
+He joined the French Foreign Ministry as a secretary in 1983.
 He served as second secretary in New Delhi, India (1984–86), before being seconded by Jean-Bernard Raimond to the Foreign Ministry.

-Emié was promoted as counsellor at the French embassy in Washington, D.C., United States, before returning to duties at the French foreign ministry as deputy director for North Africa and the Middle East.
+Emié was promoted as counsellor at the French embassy in Washington, DC, United States, before returning to duties at the French foreign ministry as deputy director for North Africa and the Middle East.
 Emié served as private secretary (1993–95) to Alain Juppé, and as minister-counsellor to President Jacques Chirac.
 During the Rwanda genocide he gave the order to allow Rwanda genocide perpetrators to flee.

-In 1998, he was appointed ambassador to the Jordan and, in 2002, was given the responsibility of being France's director of North Africa and the Middle Eastern affairs.
-In 2004, he was appointed as French ambassador to the Lebanon.

-Emié served as ambassador to Turkey from 2007 until 2011 and as French ambassador to London from 2011 until 2014, before being posted as French ambassador to Algeria.
+In 1998, he was appointed ambassador to the Jordan and, in 2002, was given the responsibility of being France's director of North African and Middle Eastern affairs.
+In 2004, he was appointed the French ambassador to the Lebanon. Émié served as ambassador to Turkey from 2007 until 2011 and as French ambassador to London from 2011 until 2014, before being posted as French ambassador to Algeria.

-He was the head of the DGSE, the French foreign intelligence agency, from June 2017 until his replacement in January 2024.

-According to the French outlet Intelligence Online, on 24 March 2023, Émié secretly visited Minsk to act as a mediator with Belarusian president Alexander Lukashenko.
+He was the head of the Directorate General for External Security (DGSE), the French foreign intelligence agency, from June 2017 until his retirement in January 2024.
+According to the French outlet Intelligence Online, on 24 March 2023, Émié secretly visited Minsk to act as a mediator with Belarusian president Alexander Lukashenko amid the Russian invasion of Ukraine.

 Personal life

-Bernard Emié, of Belgian descent, married on 30 September 1989 Isabelle, only daughter of François de Chabannes (marquis de La Palice de Tournon), by whom he has two daughters (Constance & Pauline) and one son (Louis).
+Bernard Emié, of Belgian descent, married on 30 September 1989 Isabelle, only daughter of François de Chabannes (marquis de La Palice de Tournon), by whom he has two daughters (Constance and Pauline) and one son (Louis).